 You can enter candidates in the June exam series.
-You can view the timetable for your administrative zone at www.cie.org.uk/timetables
+You can view the timetable for your administrative zone at www.cambridgeinternational.org/timetables

-This syllabus is available to private candidates provided that the accommodating Centre can make appropriate arrangements to conduct and assess the Speaking test, and submit the required sample and paperwork to Cambridge for External moderation.
+This syllabus is available to private candidates provided that the accommodating centre can make appropriate arrangements to conduct and assess the Speaking test, and submit the required sample and paperwork to Cambridge International for External moderation.
+For more information, please see the Cambridge Guide to Making Entries.